quipucords/quipucords/docs/source/install_scripted.rst

 **Build the Postgres Docker Image:**

 The Quipucords server requires a Postgres Docker image.
-You must build the image on a machine with internet connectivity.
+You must build the Docker image on a machine with internet connectivity.
 Follow the steps documented below to create a Postgres Docker image.

 - Install Docker (`Documentation <https://docs.docker.com/install/>`_)
 - Create the postgres image tar with the following commands::